Ghostbusters: Sanctum of Slime

 Multiplayer Selection Screen

-But all four characters have completely different character designs!
+But all four characters have completely different designs!

-- Bridget Gibbons was originally Caucasian and had auburn hair with a blond stripe through it.
+- Bridget Gibbons was originally white and had auburn hair with a blond stripe through it.

 - Alan Crendall was originally named David and appears to be Asian.